2,5-Dimethoxy-4-fluoroamphetamine

 2,5-Dimethoxy-4-fluoroamphetamine (DOF) is a serotonin receptor modulator of the phenethylamine, amphetamine, and DOx families.

-Effects
+Use and effects

-Alexander Shulgin briefly describes DOF in his book PiHKAL:
+Alexander Shulgin briefly describes DOF in his book PiHKAL (Phenethylamines I Have Known and Loved):

 Animal studies that have compared DOF to the highly potent DOI and DOB imply that the human activity will be some four to six times less than these two heavier halide analogues.